-Mew was actually in the game's code, and was available through contests where players had to send in their game cartridges to activate it.
+Mew was actually in the game's code, and it was available through contests where players had to send in their game cartridges to activate it.
 Other players used Gameshark codes to hack Mew into their games.
-It was the most sought after Pokemon in the series' history.
+It was the most sought-after Pokémon in the series' history.

 - Spin 5 PokéStops

 - Catch 10 Pokémon